 All first-year applicants must take the SAT and/or the ACT, as they provide helpful standardized context for your application as compared to our overall applicant pool.
 Beginning with freshman applicants for 2018, we will only accept the redesigned SATR (the test that has been offered since March 2016).
-The essay portion of both exams is optional but recommended.
+The essay portion of both exams (SAT and ACT) is optional but recommended.
 Be assured that test scores are only one part of our application review.

 We have included a lot of important information for you about this portion of our application review below.
 We know it’s a lot to read, but we think it’s important you hear this from us!

 We encourage you to try both the ACT and the SAT.
 We have no preference between the two tests and believe many students find they prefer one over the other.